Anatomy & Background

 - Physical therapy for back and disc problems must remain conservative at the beginning to avoid aggravating the condition.
 Your therapist should emphasize rest, reducing the inflammation and increasing the blood circulation for healing.
 Once the initial inflammation has been reduced, a program of stretching and strengthening should be initiated to restore flexibility to the joints and muscles involved, while improving strength and stability of the spine.
 Each program will be based on the structure causing the problem and symptoms.
 A program not tailored to the specific problem may aggravate symptoms

 In mild cases patients found that rest, ice and medication were enough to reduce the pain.
-Physical therapy is recommended to develop a series of postural, stretching and strengthening exercises to prevent re-occurrence of the injury.
+New Jersey sciatica doctors at Redefine Healthcare recommended physical therapy to develop a series of postural, stretching and strengthening exercises to prevent re-occurrence of the injury.
 Return to activity should be gradual to prevent a return of symptoms.

 Moderate to Severe Cases

 If the problem persists, consult with your local pain management health care provider or our best rated sciatica treatment doctors and specialists of Redefine Healthcare in New Jersey.
 Our physician will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of sciatica treatment.

 In addition to performing a thorough examination your local sciatica treatment doctor or experienced pain management doctors in New Jersey of Redefine Healthcare may order the following tests to make a more concise diagnosis:

 - X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infection present.

 - MRI to determine any soft tissue involvement, including visualization of the discs, spinal cord and nerve roots.